Traffic Safety Laws in Virginia

-When riding between sunset and sunrise, your bicycle must be equipped with a white headlight that's visible from up to 500 feet.
+When riding between sunset and sunrise, your bicycle must be equipped with a white headlight that's visible from up to 500 ft.
 Your bicycle must also possess a red rear reflector visible from up to 600 ft.

 Texting is banned for all drivers.
 In Virginia, it is considered a primary offense, which means police can pull you over if they suspect you of texting while driving.
 The fine is $125 for the first offense, and $250 for subsequent offenses.